Badra8888/LendingClubCaseStudy/README.md

 Lending_Club_CaseStudy
-> Outline a brief description of your project.
+> Lending Club Project - Outline a brief description of your project.

 ## Table of Contents